WGLab/SCOTCH/README.md

 ## Run SCOTCH preprocessing pipeline

 `main_preprocessing.py` is the primary function for running the SCOTCH preprocessing pipeline.
-This pipeline consists of four steps: (1) generating gene annotation files, (2) generating the compatibility matrix, (3) generating the count matrix, and (4) summarizing novel gene annotations.
+This pipeline consists of four steps: (1) generating gene annotation files, (2) generating the compatibility matrix, (3) summarizing novel gene annotations, and (4) generating the count matrix.
 We will cover more details below.

 ### Input and Output

 In general, SCOTCH accepts BAM file(s) tagged by vendor-supplied pipelines for its preprocessing pipeline (For ONT data, please see [here](https://github.com/epi2me-labs/wf-single-cell) for more details), and output a series of information including read-isoform mappings, gene count matrix, isoform count matrix, and updated gene annotations.
 The `--bam` argument is used to assign input file(s), and `--target` is used to assign the output folder(s).

-The SCOTCH pipeline allows users to process one sample at a time or multiple samples simultaneously depending on study design.
+The SCOTCH pipeline allows users to process one sample at a time or multiple samples simultaneously depending on study designs.
 When preprocessing multiple samples together, SCOTCH generates a unified gene/isoform annotation based on all BAM files.
 This approach is particularly beneficial in studies involving multiple samples, as it ensures consistent identification and consolidation of novel isoforms across different samples.
 Some usage examples are below:

 Example1: `--bam` accepts a single bam file
 ```